helium/HIP/0074-mobile-poc-modeled-coverage-rewards.md

 ![Image 3.
 Modeled coverage of the Radio pictured on Image 2.](./0074-mobile-poc-modeled-coverage-rewards/baicells-outdoor-430-modeled.png)
 Image 3.
 Modeled coverage of the Radio pictured on Image 2.

+## Implementation Timeline

+Launch of the Modeled Coverage in the PoC Rewards calculation is planned for Q1 2023.
+However, to make sure the transition to the new PoC system, which replaces static, power-based multipliers, is smooth, Hotspot owners will be able to evaluate the coverage they provide before the switch takes effect.
+We propose to show Mapped Coverage information in the Mobile Explorer for at least four weeks before switching to the new PoC model.

+# Drawbacks
+Setting a maximum of 5 Indoor Radios might not work for multi-story or high-rise buildings.
+Compared with Outdoor Radios, no data is accessible about the elevation of Indoor Radios, and no other data sources are available immediately to model such information.
+However, by adding more external sources like zoning and population density to PoC in the future, we will be able to evaluate the usefulness of coverage provided by Indoor Radios more precisely.
+In the meantime, 5 radios in a given hex is sufficient to cover up to a 10 story building, making Multi-Dwelling Unit deployments feasible under the current limits while we work on further improvements.